veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/button-toggle-group.md

 Button toggle group contains many buttons whose behavior is similar to radio buttons.
 Only one of the buttons can be selected at a time.

 ## Usage
-Selecting any one of the unselected buttons in a button group will unselect the previously selected button and selects the currently selected button.
+Selecting any one of the unselected buttons in a button group will unselect the previously selected button and selects that button.

 ### How to use